Eric-The-Read/alarmClock/README.md

 # Alarm Clock

-This is an alarm clock made using PySimpleGUI.
+This is an alarm clock made using the PySimpleGUI library.
 This is one of my first projects built for a GUI.

 # Motivation

-My motivation for this project was to build an alarm clock with some or most of the functionality one would expect from a regular alarm clock app.
+My motivation for this project was to build an alarm clock with some/most of the functionality one would expect from a regular alarm clock app.
 I wanted to learn how to structure a python project, `import` from submodules, etc. Additionally, I wanted to learn how to build a GUI, so I decided to start with something that most people use on a daily basis.

 # Features

-Ability to customize an alarm, which includes:
+Ability to customize alarms, which includes:
 - Alarm tones
 - Renaming an alarm
 - Selecting days alarm plays